Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Framework for a PMN

 \subsubsection{Standalone BS}

 The CRAN topology is not necessary for realizing sensing in PMNs.
 A standalone BS can also perform sensing using the received signals either from its own transmitted signals or from UEs.
-This includes the small BS that may be deployed within a household, which pushes for the concepts of edge computing and sensing.
-Like WiFi sensing, such a small BS can be used to support indoor sensing applications such as fall detection and house surveillance.
+This is actually the typical and simpler setup that has been widely considered in the literature.
+This setup includes the small BS that may be deployed within a household, which pushes for the concepts of edge computing and sensing.
+Like WiFi sensing \cite{8067693}, such a small BS can be used to support indoor sensing applications such as fall detection and house surveillance.
+It also includes a roadside unit (RSU) that is part of the mobile network but specifically deployed to support vehicular communications \cite{liu2019joint, Yuan20Bayesian}.

-From now on, our discussions will be referred to the CRAN topology, but most of results are applicable to the standalone BS one.
+From now on, our discussions will be referred to the CRAN topology, but most of the results are applicable to the standalone BS.
 Hence in the case without causing confusion, we will use CRAN and BS interchangeably.